isabella232/kendo-react-animation/docs/zoom/index.md

 #### Set CSS Classes

-To set a CSS class to the Zoom children components, use the [`componentChildClassName`]({% slug api_zoom_kendouiforreact %}#componentchildclassname-string) property.
-Use it to style the animated content.
+To set a CSS class to the Zoom children components and to style the animated content, use the [`componentChildClassName`]({% slug api_zoom_kendouiforreact %}#componentchildclassname-string) property.

 ```html
   <style>